A local's guide to Corfu island - Konstantinos Tsoumanis - Citimarks

 Cadavre Exquis

-If Corfu was a song, what song would that be?
+If Corfu were a song, what song would that be?

 If you could travel in time for one day, which century of the Corfiot history would you go back to and what would you like to discover?